Big 5 Conservation, National Parks

 - 24 hour animal game counts

-- Animal movements and the impact of certain animals in the area
+- Monitoring animal movements and looking at the impact of certain animals in the area

-- Carry out road transect data surveys, data capture and analysis
+- Road transect data surveys, data capture and analysis

-- Learn about birds, trees and grasses and how they impact on the health of the Parks
+- Learn about birds, butterflies, trees and grasses and how they impact the health of the Parks

 - Set up and monitor camera traps, looking at animal activities around popular animal paths